Welcome to today's edition of the Rush 24-7 podcast.

 When the critics, Tim, listen to me here.

-When they seek to destroy a foreign surveillance program designed to identify those who want to kill us and how they intend to do it, when they want to grant those who want to kill us U.S. constitutional rights, I do not call that patriotic.
+When the critics are more interested in punishing this country over a relatively few incidents in Abu Ghrab and Guantanamo than they are in defeating those who want to kill us, when they seek to destroy a foreign surveillance program designed to identify those who want to kill us and how they intend to do it, when they want to grant those who want to kill us U.S. constitutional rights, I do not call that patriotic.

-You want to know what patriotism is.
+You want to know what patriotism is?

-Patriotism is rallying behind the country, regardless of party affiliation to defeat enemies such as these we face now, the Islamo fascists.
+Patriotism is rallying behind the country, regardless of party affiliation, to defeat enemies such as these we face now, the Islamo-fascists.

-Patriotism is supporting our troops on the battlefield, not undermining them, the mission and morale.
+Patriotism is supporting our troops on the battlefield, not undermining them, the mission, and morale.

 Every generation of Americans has a responsibility to the next.